chikonglam/RclassGetDataProj1/README.md

 ```

 ## Output
 A summary dataframe where the rows are the data points for each subject-activity combination, and the columns are the averages of the measurements.
-Se codebook.md for more details.
+See codebook.md for more details.

 ## Details
   The run_analysis() does the following: